Article published on 19 July 2016

 • The average ‘healthy’ life expectancy was 57 years

-The results since installation have been great and we are now pleased to share some statistics with a positive outcome:
+The results since installation have been great!
+We are now pleased to share some statistics with a positive outcome:

 • 146,000 residents in Knowsley now have access to outdoor gym equipment within 10 minutes of their house

-• 14 of the 15 sites were installed into known deprived areas so everyone can truly benefit
+• 14 of the 15 sites were in deprived areas.
+Places where everyone can truly benefit

 • The local NHS groups that run exercise classes on the sites have a 70% retention rate on all participants that have signed up to them